SebaCape/PROJECT_COINLEAF/README.md

 and broadly strengthen my abilities as a software developer.

 This project will allow the management of an online cryptocurrency portfolio, leveraging the CoinGecko API.
-I will have the opportunity to learn about databeses, RESTful APIs, App Deployment and Hosting, and the interaction of front and backend technologies.
+I will have the opportunity to learn about databases, RESTful APIs, App Deployment and Hosting, and the interaction of front and backend technologies.
 More specifically, I will gain hands on experience with technologies such as AWS, MySQL, Spring Boot, Thymeleaf, Java, CSS, Bootstrap, Jackson, HTML, Gradle, and Postman.